maxwesterback/public-iisy/README.md

 Database as an apartment building and the Customer gets their own apartment which is identical to all other apartments and the apartment is obviously the schema.
 This makes it really easy for us to get one Customer set up to use the system quickly and it's impossible for them to access another Customers information.
 Having only one database also keeps costs and maintenance down to a minimum

+I'm responsible for all the code except for the static folder, chart.html, index.html in home_app and company_page but of course the entire team had influence on what features we added.
+I'm also the one who hosted the application on Heroku